skharrison/finalProject/README.md

 # Structural Variant Analysis GUI

 * Repo containing a java swing GUI built specifically for analyzing components of our structural variant calling/validation pipeline.
-Made for bioinformatics advanced programming final project at UNCC.
 * GUI contains three tools: IGV Displayer, Compute Coverage, and Color Sample Table.
 Each tool is described below.
 * Quick youtube video to demo what GUI looks like and what each tool will display can be found [here](https://www.youtube.com/watch?v=kPWZuFNhOJI&feature=youtu.be)